SEAS Translational Fellows

-Extended Deadline: Both the Nomination Letter and Presentation are due on March 26 by 11:59 PM to firstname.lastname@example.org.
+Deadline: Both the Nomination Letter and Presentation are due on February 12 by 11:59 PM to firstname.lastname@example.org.

 Selection Criteria: Applications will be reviewed by the Selection Committee, comprised of SEAS faculty, alumni, and industry experts.
 Proposals will be evaluated based on:

 TFP Slide Guidelines for Presentation, 8-10 slides in PDF format

 About You.
 Your background and what motivates your involvement in entrepreneurship and the TFP program.
 (1 slide)